 CONSULT-II is a hand-held type tester.
 When it is connected with a diagnostic connector equipped on the vehicle side, it will communicate with the control unit equipped in the vehicle and then enable various kinds of diagnostic tests.

-• Refer to "CONSULT-II Software Operation Manual" for more information.
+Refer to "CONSULT Operator's Manual" for more information.

 Function and System Application